anissa15/go-redis-streams/README.md

 # go-redis-streams
-go redis streams helper to produce and consume message using group
+go redis streams helper to produce and consume message using group.

+## How to Use
+please go to `cmd/client` for sample usage.